Plechash to Newsmax: Homan Helped Ease Minnesota Tensions

-"I wish that Minnesota wasn’t in the bull’s-eye of everything across the country.
-But that’s where we find ourselves," Plechash told Newsmax TV’s "The Count" on Saturday.
+"I wish that Minnesota wasn't in the bull's-eye of everything across the country.
+But that's where we find ourselves," Plechash told Newsmax's "The Count" on Saturday.

 "What I would say is with Tom Homan coming into the state, it has tone[d] things down a little bit.

-"And I think there’s more dialog going on now between the feds and our state leaders.
+"And I think there's more dialogue going on now between the feds and our state leaders.

 "I'm confident that something's going to change here, and we're going to see a resolution to this process in fairly short order," said Plechash.